gcc3/simple-ai-chat/README.md

 Set the role system's content to role play.

 * PROMPT_PREFIX and PROMPT_SUFFIX
 Add prefix and suffix for prompt avoid duplicate text input.

+* INIT_PLACEHOLDER and ENTER
+Control the default placeholder text and enter key text.

 * MAX_TOKENS
 Control the max tokens generate in the chat completion.